Montessori Mom

 Introduce the letter "a"

-Show the letter "a" and say the short phonetic sound.
-Ask your child to point to the letter "a"(short sound like in "ant") , point to letter "a" and ask, what letter is this?
+Show the letter "a" and say the short phonetic sound, ask your child to point to the letter "a"(short sound like in "ant") , point to letter "a" and ask, what letter is this?
 Tell your child what sound "a" makes- short a sound, like in apple.
-Many children know the names of the alphabet and not the sounds.
-Sometimes it is confusing to just do the sound with them.
-It's okay to say the name of the alphabet and sound if your child already knows the name.
+Many children, who know the names of the letters, are offended when you just do the sound, so it is okay to explain the difference between the letter name and sound.
+There are children who want to used both the name and sound of the letters.

 To reinforce the letter let your child point to the letter and rap or sing to the melody of "Row, row your boat."